guitarremote/statistical-learning-notes/ML-Notes.md

 * Does coarse classification of continuous variables improve model performance?

-* How bagging work for classification problems i.e., when the ressponse variable is *qualitative*?
+* How bagging work for classification problems i.e., when the ressponse variable is *qualitative*?<br/>
 Ans.
 There are quite a few approaches, but the simplest approach is taking the most commonly occuring class(majority vote) in all the bagged trees

 * How is OOB error calculated for ensemble models (say trees)?<br/>